TinyIO: Lightweight Reparameterized Inertial Odometry: RELATED WORK

-Data-driven methods have demonstrated superior adaptability across diverse application scenarios, exhibiting greater robustness and improved accuracy compared to traditional approaches.
-For example, IONet\cite{Ionet} and RoNIN\cite{RoNIN} disregard the IMU's mounting position and directly infer motion from raw measurements using a unified network framework, irrespective of how the device is worn.
+Data-driven methods have demonstrated superior adaptability across diverse application scenarios, exhibiting greater robustness and improved accuracy compared to traditional approaches\cite{IDOL,RIDI}.
+For example, IONet~\cite{Ionet} and RoNIN~\cite{RoNIN} disregard the IMU's mounting position and directly infer motion from raw measurements using a unified network framework, irrespective of how the device is worn.
 Specifically, RoNIN employs ResNet as the inference backbone; its robust localization performance and straightforward architecture have laid a solid foundation for subsequent research.
-Building on this, TLIO\cite{TLIO} and LIDR\cite{LIDR} integrate SCEKF and Invariant Extended Kalman Filter (LIEKF), respectively, to further refine ResNet's outputs and mitigate localization errors.
-RNIN-VIO\cite{RNIN-VIO} enhances the modeling of long-term dependencies by combining LSTM with ResNet.
+Building on this, TLIO~\cite{TLIO} and LIDR~\cite{LIDR} integrate the SCEKF and the Invariant Extended Kalman Filter (LIEKF), respectively, to further refine ResNet's outputs and mitigate localization errors.
+RNIN-VIO~\cite{RNIN-VIO} enhances the modeling of long-term dependencies by combining LSTM with R-ResNet.
+IMUNet\cite{IMUNet}, DeepILS\cite{DeepILS}, and Deeplite\cite{Deeplite} attempt to adopt lightweight architectures to improve parameter efficiency but achieve limited localization accuracy.

-In contrast, DIO contends that pose variations resulting from device placement are significant and introduces a novel pose-invariant inertial tracking loss, which regresses both the velocity magnitude and the trigonometric representation of the forward direction\cite{DIO}.
-SC-HNN~\cite{SCHNN} and SSHNN~\cite{SSHNN} extend DIO by incorporating CNN and LSTM architectures augmented with CNN-based attention mechanisms.
-Similarly, RIO\cite{RIO} and EqNIO\cite{EqNIO} enrich the inference network with components designed to exploit rotational equivariance.
+In contrast, DIO contends that pose variations resulting from device placement are significant and introduces a novel pose-invariant inertial tracking loss, which regresses both the velocity magnitude and the trigonometric representation of the forward direction~\cite{DIO}.
+SCHNN~\cite{SCHNN} and SSHNN~\cite{SSHNN} extend DIO by incorporating CNN and LSTM architectures augmented with CNN-based attention mechanisms.
+Similarly, RIO~\cite{RIO} and EqNIO~\cite{EqNIO} enrich the inference network with components designed to exploit rotational equivariance.
 More recently, CTIN~\cite{CTIN} and iMOT~\cite{iMOT} have explored the use of Transformer architectures for inertial localization, aiming to capture contextual dependencies, and have achieved promising results.

-Although increasingly complex network architectures have improved accuracy, they often suffer from reduced parameter efficiency, which poses significant challenges for deployment on resource-constrained devices, such as IoT platforms.
+While the adoption of increasingly complex network architectures has enhanced accuracy, it often comes at the cost of parameter efficiency, posing significant challenges for deployment on resource-constrained devices.
+To address this, we propose a lightweight localization algorithm that achieves a balance between accuracy and parameter efficiency by incorporating a lightweight attention mechanism and decoupling the training and inference phases.